 - 1. Insert the power cable plug directly into the receptacle located at the back of the device. - 2.
-Plug the power adapter into an available socket.

-Note: For international use, you may need to change the AC power adapter cord.
-A power cord set that has been approved for the receptacle type and electrical current in the local country need to be used.

-3. Check the front-panel LEDs as the device is powered on to verify that the Power LED is lit.
+Plug the power adapter into an available socket. - Note: For international use, you may need to change the AC power adapter cord.
+You must use a power cord set that has been approved for the receptacle type and electrical current in your country. - 3.
+Check the front-panel LEDs as the device is powered on to verify that the Power LED is lit.
 If not, check that the power cable is correctly and securely plugged in.